BS Degree Requirements

 AME 386/387: Senior Design Project I and II

 Humanities/Social Science Requirement

-Notes: No computer courses offered in the humanities or social sciences may be used as an H&SS distribution course.
+Business courses from the Simon School may not be used to satisfy the H/SS distribution requirement.
+Also, no computer courses offered in the humanities or social sciences may be used as a H&SS distribution course.

 The University's upper-level writing requirement applies to all majors.
 The students in this program satisfy this requirement through AME 192, AME 193, AME 233, AME 262, and AME 386.

 Students who transfer credit for any one or more of these courses from another institution to the UR must consult with the AME undergraduate coordinator to determine if their program satisfies the writing requirement.